-On the Paleo diet, it’s easy to focus on food – what foods and how much to eat, when to eat them, (or not to eat them), and where to get them.
+On Paleo, it’s easy to focus on food – what foods and how much to eat, when to eat them, (or not to eat them), and where to get them.
 But food isn’t the only kind of nourishment that you get through your mouth: water is just as important, if not more so.
 By weight, the human body is more than 50% water, and we need it for everything from good digestion to healthy skin.
 This means that dehydration and overhydration both have serious health consequences, and water contaminated with any kind of toxins or chemicals will spread the damage through every cell in your body.
 The quantity and the quality of water you drink can be just as important as the food you eat – but unfortunately, there’s just as much misguided “common knowledge” about water as there is about food.

 8 Glasses a Day?

-Anyone who’s ever encountered a dietician knows the standard advice: 8 8-oz glasses of water per day.
+Anyone who’s ever encountered a dietitian knows the standard advice: 8 8-oz glasses of water per day.
 This is very well-meaning advice, but unfortunately inaccurate – even the CDC doesn’t insist on such a simplistic prescription.
-For one thing, the 64-ounce mandate isn’t actually based on any evidence; for another, even the original recommendation (from a set of 1940s nutrition guidelines) didn’t actually specify 8 cups of pure water every day.
+For one thing, the 64-ounce mandate isn't actually based on any evidence; for another, even the original recommendation (from a set of 1940s nutrition guidelines) didn’t actually specify 8 cups of pure water every day.
 Instead, it acknowledged that the water in foods (especially soups and vegetables) could count towards the recommended daily intake.
 The insistence that we all need to drink 64 ounces of water a day in addition to everything we already get from our food is nothing but an inaccurate misstatement of an outdated opinion.

 So how much water do we actually need to drink?
 People’s true water needs vary widely – body weight, nutritional needs, age, and activity levels all affect the amount of water someone needs every day.
 A 16-year-old male athlete who pushes himself through 2 hours of an intense soccer game in the sun will have very different water needs from his grandmother who sits in the shade and watches.